 "I can't let you die," Peeta replies, just as fast.
 "You have something to live for, I don't."

 "What do you mean?"
 I say, my voice sharper now. "'You have nothing to live for?'"

 "Your family needs you, Katniss," Peeta says.
 "I don't want you forgetting how different our circumstances are.
 If you die, and I live, there's no life for me at all back in District Twelve.
 You're my whole life.
 I would never be happy again."
-I start to object but he puts a finger to my lips.
+I start to object.
+He puts a finger to my lips.
 "It's different for you.
-I'm not saying it wouldn't be hard.
-But there are other people who'd make your life worth living."
+I'm not saying it wouldn't be hard, but there are other people who'd make your life worth living."

 "No, it's okay," I say, as breathless as him.

 "No," I say, stubbornly.
 "I'm not, really."
 I stare at him, trying to convince him.
 "Really."